luontola/specsy/README.md

       }
     }

 Note that the code which declares the specs must be deterministic.
 Otherwise the test isolation mechanism may not run all specs exactly once.
-Also here it might be desirable to use `shareSideEffects()` as a performance optimization, assuming that assertions do not have side-effects.
+Also here it might be desirable to use `shareSideEffects()` as a performance optimization, assuming that the generated specs do not have side-effects.

 Version History